Saimin

-Saimin is a noodle soup dish common in the contemporary cuisine of Hawaii.
+Saimin (from Cantonese Chinese: 細麵, sai³ min⁶, thin (wheat) noodles, or 細麵條湯 sai³ min⁶ tiu⁵ tong¹, vermicelli soup) is a noodle soup dish common in the contemporary cuisine of Hawaii.
 Traditionally consisting of soft wheat egg noodles served in a hot dashi garnished with diced green onions and a thin slice of kamaboko, modern versions of saimin include additional toppings such as char siu, sliced Spam, sliced egg, bok choy, mushrooms, or shredded nori.
 When wontons are added to the noodle soup, it is seen on menus as the heartier wonton min.
 All saimin establishments have their own, often secret recipe for the soup base, but primarily use kombu and dried shrimp as major ingredients.
 Common table condiments mixed in the saimin broth are Chinese hot mustard and soy sauce, added in small quantities according to each individual's taste.
 Many local residents of Hawaii also enjoy barbecued teriyaki beef sticks (skewers) or American hamburgers as a side dish.

 Saimin was developed during Hawaii's plantation era and is a testament to the history of cultural influences found in the Hawaiian Islands.
 It is a local comfort food eaten all year round at any time of day for breakfast, lunch, dinner, or as a late-night snack.
 Initially consumed by the working class, saimin can now be seen on the menus of Hawaii's restaurants from fast food chains to upscale five-star hotel restaurants.
 It is commonly eaten at sporting events or available precooked packaged food much like instant ramen.